 Making it Easy to Integrate Photography into Your Practice

 The good news, though, is that integrating dental photography into your practice is now easier and more affordable than ever, and what’s even better than that is that the software is becoming more affordable and easier to use.
-It can still be a daunting task, though, as you must decide the following (to list a few):
+It can still seem a daunting task, though, as you must decide the following (to list a few):

 - Which camera and which accessories do you need?